TormStorm/jagex-launcher-linux/README.md

 ### RuneLite

-To set up RuneLite navigate into the following directory `/home/USER/.wine/drive_c/users/USER/AppData/Local` Create a new directory and call it RuneLite.
+Download [RuneLite for Linux](https://runelite.net) and navigate into the following directory on your computer `/home/USER/.wine/drive_c/users/USER/AppData/Local` Create a new directory and call it RuneLite.
 Copy RuneLite.AppImage to this folder and make sure that it is executable by opening a terminal and typing `sudo chmod +x RuneLite.AppImage` Open a text editor and create a new file called RuneLite.sh Inside the file type the following where USER is the name of your Linux user.
 ```
 #!/bin/sh
 cd /home/USER/.wine/drive_c/users/USER/AppData/Local/RuneLite